vgrichina/vibe-server/stacks/core/002_multi_tenant_config.md

   - Use async/await for Redis operations.
   - Make sure `createApp` takes the Redis client as part of the `deps` object.
   - Update `test_server.js` to pass the Redis client as needed.
 IMPORTANT: Don't introduce any new tests.
 Don't mock the Redis client.
+  - Use `uuid` to generate IDs when needed.

 ## Context: bin/server.js, tests/test_server.test.js
 ## Output: bin/server.js